AlmightyLks-SCP/Syncord/README.md

 What Syncord doesn't support (yet):
 - Logging SL-Server Events from a remote machine.
 (Bot & Server/s have to be on the same machine.)

+Special thanks to [GrafDimenzio](https://github.com/GrafDimenzio) for persistently & patiently helping me out with making good use of the [Synapse-API](https://github.com/SynapseSL/Synapse/). 😄

 ---
 ## Resources used / Versions used